I want to create a graph showing trends over time, calculated from a formula of various data.

 1

-I've just found that if I select a line, right click and select "Format Data Series", there is a "Plot options" which can handle missing values - "Leave gap", "Assume zero", "Continue line" - so I guess I need to find a function that can convert my zero to a missing value and then I'll have a solution. – Peter Boughton Sep 7 '11 at 3:34
+I've just found that if I select a line, right click and select "Format Data Series", there is a "Plot options" which can handle missing values - "Leave gap", "Assume zero", "Continue line" - so I guess I need to find a function that can convert my zero to a missing value and then I'll have a solution.
+Sep 7, 2011 at 3:34

-Create a IF function to place a empty value in the cell if it is zero.
+Create an IF function to place an empty value in the cell if it is zero.

 IF(function <> 0, function, "")